nubog-cmd/solana-freeze-bundler/README.md

 It will only allow the initial snipes to sell, while any other address will be frozen.

-This can be useful for managing token security and preventing malicious activities.
+This can be useful for managing token security and preventing malicious activities!

 **TELEGRAM** for contact & **POC** (Proof of Concept):